A Foreword from Gideon

 The variety of powerful hacks opens up all sorts of fun in combat and stealth, and the implant system, in general, is great.
 I was very impressed with the amount of climbing and traversing you can do in the city and that ability is amplified by certain leg implants.
 A double jump in Cyberpunk feels ridiculously impactful, something you wouldn’t really think about by just looking at the game.

 Once you have some options in your toolbelt, the combat feels very, very good.
-The mix of well fleshed out side content and sandbox encounters keeps you entertained between the fantastic main story segments and wonderful character interactions.
+The mix of well fleshed out side content and sandbox encounters keep you entertained between the fantastic main story segments and wonderful character interactions.

 The character growth system is solid with a lot of choices for build variety, even if it takes a while to truly get going.
 The reality is, once the credits rolled, I started a new game with a new character build in mind and some new choices to make.